High risk medicines: anticoagulants

 The maximum time between blood tests is 12 weeks.

 Regular blood tests measure the International Normalised Ratio (INR).
 This is a measure of how fast the blood clots.
-INR blood tests can be done at the GP practice or hospital.
+A person can get INR blood tests at their GP practice or hospital.
 Specialist clinics might test blood depending on the services they provide.

-The dose prescribed often changes in response to the blood test.
-So, it is often prescribed 'as directed'.
-Make sure, you are aware of the person's current warfarin dose.
+The dose prescribed often changes in response to the result of the blood test, so it is often prescribed 'as directed'.
+Make sure you are aware of the person's current warfarin dose.

-The National Reporting and Learning Service issued an alert to highlight the importance of warfarin compliance and monitoring.
-The service produced a booklet (commonly known as 'the yellow book').
-The booklet and supporting information should be given to all people taking warfarin.
+The National Reporting and Learning System issued an alert to highlight the importance of warfarin compliance and monitoring.
+Everyone who is taking warfarin should receive a copy of 'the yellow book'.

 INR blood test results should be in writing.
 This could be in the patient's handheld yellow INR record book.
 Or the results could be in direct written communication from the prescriber.